MarshalArijona/marshal-blog/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I am Marshal Sinaga.
 I finished my Master's degree from the Faculty of Computer Science, University of Indonesia.
 Before my Master's, I obtained my Bachelor's in Computer Science from the same institution.
-My research interests include Bayesian inference methods (with the applications in uncertainty quantification and representation learning) and information theory.
+My research interest is to build reliable probabilistic machine learning systems which can generalize to unseen data.
+My approaches include:

+- Build a machine learning model that is able to quantify uncertainty, e.g. Bayesian neural network.
+- Fast and accurate Bayesian inference for machine learning system
+- Build a robust and adaptive machine learning model, e.g. Bayesian continual learning

+Aside from that, I have interests in Gaussian process.
+In the past, my works gravitated to deep representation learning and deep generative models for images

 <!--[Curiculum Vitae](https://www.dropbox.com/home?preview=CV+latex.pdf)-->